The initiatives TITAN is pursuing are based on innovative technologies and concepts. These include:

 - Introducing Artificial Intelligence: Our “Digital Initiative” aims to gradually implement big data and Artificial Intelligence (AI) technologies across our entire organization.
 Initial efforts have shown significant improvements in automation and our decision-making processes.

-- STET: Separation technologies: STET is the global leader in industrial tribo-electrostatic separation offering its unique technology and services to customers in industries such as construction, mining, food & nutrition, and animal feed.
+- Contributing to the circular economy: STET is is the global leader in industrial tribo-electrostatic separation offering its unique technology and services to customers in industries such as construction, mining, food & nutrition, and animal feed.
 STET technologies and services provide unique solutions to customers, who seek to generate value by converting waste into useful products thus improving their environmental footprint.

 For example, STET technology can separate highly valued plant protein in the form of very fine discrete particles from plant fiber, generating solutions that help meet the increasing needs for protein to help feed the world.
 Industries focused on sustainable resources rely on STET technology for water free separation and beneficiation of industrial minerals including calcium carbonate, talc and barite.
 In addition, STET’s separation technology is efficient and cost effective at recycling fly ash from coal combustion, thereby reducing landfill deposits and their associated environmental risk factors.